Contact: Sharon Danna

 Educational/Advocacy Components: By combining meaningful volunteer work with an educational, service learning component YSOPers provide vital services to people in need and at the same time are able to reflect on their experience and broaden their perspectives.
 YSOP staff provide an orientation at the beginning of the program and reflections after each period of service.
 During week long and overnight programs, volunteers cook, serve and share in a meal with homeless and hungry guests one evening during the week.
 Guest speakers offered during weeklong and overnight programs and upon request.

-Time: Daylong, overnight and weeklong mission trips are available year round.
+Time: Daylong, overnight and week long mission tripas are available year round.

 Group Size: 12-20; group size varies depending on program.
 Maximum number in a group: 100 (for large groups, please allow up to one year for planning).